TonyHeflin/person_detection/README.md

 # Pytorch Person Detection for Surviellance System

-This is something I threw together.
-It is probably not the most effecient way to acom[plish tthe task but it works.
+This is something I threw together to fit my personal needs.
+It is probably not the most effecient way to acomplish the task but it works.
 There are bugs, uncaught exceptions and the possibility to open a space/time rift and destroy the universe.
 Use at your own risk.
+Ifd you find this useful drop me a note.
+If you improve it please push the updates.

 ## Details